 1. Prior Sentence.
 "Prior sentence" means a sentence imposed prior to sentencing on the instant offense, other than a sentence for conduct that is part of the instant offense.
 See §4A1.2(a).
 A sentence imposed after the defendant's commencement of the instant offense, but prior to sentencing on the instant offense, is a prior sentence if it was for conduct other than conduct that was part of the instant offense.
+Conduct that is part of the instant offense means conduct that is relevant conduct to the instant offense under the provisions of §1B1.3 (Relevant Conduct).

-Under §4A1.2(a)(4), a conviction for which the defendant has not yet been sentenced is treated as if it were a prior sentence under §4A1.1(c) if a sentence resulting from such conviction otherwise would have been counted.
+Under \$4A1.2(a)(4), a conviction for which the defendant has not yet been sentenced is treated as if it were a prior sentence under \$4A1.1(c) if a sentence resulting from such conviction otherwise would have been counted.
 In the case of an offense set forth in \$4A1.2(c)(1) (which lists certain misdemeanor and petty offenses), a conviction for which the defendant has not yet been sentenced is treated as if it were a prior sentence under \$4A1.2(a)(4) only where the offense is similar to the instant offense (because sentences for other offenses set forth in \$4A1.2(c)(1) are counted only if they are of a specified type and length).